 See page 65-65 of our catalog for complete Limited-Slip application listings. ➚

 Locking differentials use various means to lock both axles so that both turn all the time.
 Automatic locking differentials disengage when the vehicle decelerates for corners.
 Selectable lockers allow the driver to engage the locking differential with a button.
 A locker ensures that both tires turn in all driving conditions.
 Lockers are ideal for more extreme off road driving.
 Learn more about our Locking Differentials

 Spools are a solid carrier that does not allow axle differentiation.
 Both axles turn all the time.
 However, spools can’t disengage like a locker, so the tires will chirp when the vehicle corners.
 Tire wear will increase.
 Spools are most often used in racing applications, and occasionally in off road applications.
-For Spool Application listings by vehicle make and/or Differential type, View or Download the West Coast Differentials Catalog!
+For Spool Application listings by vehicle make and/or Differential type, see page 66-67 of our catalog for complete Spool application listings. ➚

 Two different types of locking differentials are available for the Nissan Titan Dana 44 Rear axle from West Coast Differentials.
 The Dana Spicer original factory electric locking differential is available for both 32 and 35 spline axles.
 Nissan dealers only sell the entire axle assembly (very expensive!).
 ARB makes a 32 spline Air Locker for the Nissan Titan.
 Both the factory electric locker and the ARB Air Locker are open differentials that can be locked by the flip of a switch.
 So both locking differentials offer the best of both worlds: smooth and easy operation on the street, and fully locked axles off road.